bajamircea/bajamircea.github.io/_posts/2019-11-12-thread-sandwich.markdown

 is sandwiched between a thread **control** layer that manages pending workload and the **threading** layer that manages the actual thread lifetime.

 The example below mimics two jugglers throwing balls to each other.
-The balls are just `int`s with values 1, 2 and 3.
+The "balls" are just `int`s with values 1 and 2 initially, then 3 as well later.

 The dependencies between the involved objects looks like this: